A topic from the subject of Astrochemistry in Chemistry.

 Introduction

-Radio astronomy plays a vital role in astrochemistry, the study of chemical reactions and processes in space.
+Radio astronomy plays a vital role in astrochemistry, the study of the composition, chemical reactions, and processes in space.
+It allows us to investigate the interstellar medium (ISM) and the molecules it contains, providing crucial insights into the chemical evolution of the universe.

 Key Points